New Jersey Stalking Lawyer

 - Those charged with any subsequent stalking offenses would face a third-degree charge regardless of whether there was an existing court order in place

-Under this law, course of conduct means maintaining a “visual or physical proximity” to someone.
+Under this law, a course of conduct means maintaining a “visual or physical proximity” to someone.
 This proximity can be virtual, such as through text or social media.

 Stalking charges can also arise if the accused uses a third party to cause fear or distress.
 For example, having a friend send a threatening (intentionally threatening or not) message through social media may be considered stalking under this law.